grahambell/crab/README.rst

 success pattern was defined.
 If the success pattern does not match then the status will be failure if the was no failure pattern or unknown if there was a failure pattern which did not match.

-If a job is deleted, then its configuration is considered to be orphaned.
-In this case, when configuring a job for which no configuration exists, the system will offer a list of orphaned configurations for re-linking.
-This should be used when the job is actually the continuation of a previous job.
-Note that notifications which are attached to specific jobs are linked via the configuration.
-Therefore re-linking the configuration will re-attach all associated notifications.

-However this problem can generally be avoided by giving the jobs suitable names via the ``CRABID`` parameter.
-Crab will then be able to recognize jobs by name even if the command string changes.

 The job configuration page also allows jobs to be marked as deleted.
 Normally this would be done by importing a new crontab without that